hesxo/sd2-labs/SD2-GUESS-1.md

-# 4COSC010C Software Development II | Guess 1
+# Guess 1 out of 4
-## Parking Lot Reservation App - Complete Exam Questions & Answers

----

 ## **QUESTION 1: Understanding Arrays and Data Structures (15 marks)**